OhHeyItsPip/oasis/readme.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://forthebadge.com)

 # Usage

 It's a standard Django app.

 Make the config, migrate, then either `runserver` or run it in uWSGI.
 If you don't know how to set up a Django app, look it up please.

+But please oh please, do not make this public.

 # Copyright
 Copyright 2017 Arian Kordi, all rights reserved to their respective owners.
 (Nintendo, Hatena Co Ltd.)